Berger Montague PC Investigating Claims on Behalf of Fiserv, Inc. (NYSE: FI) Investors After Class Action Filing

 News provided byBerger Montague

 PHILADELPHIA, Nov.
-13, 2025 /PRNewswire/ -- National plaintiffs' law firm Berger Montague PC announces that a class action lawsuit against Fiserv, Inc. (NYSE: FI) ("Fiserv" or the "Company") has been filed on behalf of investors who purchased Fiserv shares during the period of July 23, 2025 through October 29, 2025 (the "Class Period").
+20, 2025 /PRNewswire/ -- National plaintiffs' law firm Berger Montague PC announces a class action lawsuit has been filed against Fiserv, Inc. (NYSE: FI) ("Fiserv" or the "Company") on behalf of investors who purchased Fiserv shares during the period of July 23, 2025 through October 29, 2025 (the "Class Period").

 Investor Deadline: Investors who purchased Fiserv securities during the Class Period may, no later than January 5, 2026, seek to be appointed as a lead plaintiff representative of the class.
 To learn your rights, CLICK HERE.

-Fiserv, Inc. is a Milwaukee, Wisconsin-based global payments and financial technology provider.
+Fiserv is a global payments and financial technology company headquartered in Milwaukee, Wisconsin.

-According to the lawsuit, in July 2025, Fiserv updated its 2025 financial guidance following a "re-underwriting" review of its new initiatives and product lines.
-The Company told investors that, despite certain project delays, its initiatives remained fundamentally sound.
-The complaint alleges that these statements were materially false, as on October 29, 2025, Fiserv disclosed that the assumptions underlying its July 2025 guidance "would have been objectively difficult to achieve even with the right investment and strong execution."
+The lawsuit alleges that, in July 2025, Fiserv revised its 2025 guidance, citing a "re-underwriting" process of its new initiatives and product offerings.
+The Company represented at that time that, while some initiatives were delayed, they were fundamentally sound.
+The complaint contends these statements were false or misleading, as on October 29, 2025, Fiserv acknowledged that its July 2025 guidance was based on "assumptions … which would have been objectively difficult to achieve even with the right investment and strong execution."

 If you are a Fiserv investor and would like to learn more about this action, CLICK HERE or please contact Berger Montague: Andrew Abramowitz at [email protected] or (215) 875-3015, or Caitlin Adorni at [email protected] or (267)764-4865.